yuvalmGS/gigaspaces-wiki-jekyll/xap97net/gigaspaces-.net-session-state-store-provider.markdown

 {% endhighlight %}

 To use a custom provider, `mode` must be set to `Custom`, and the `providers` element must also be used.
-{refer}For more details, see the [sessionState|http://msdn2.microsoft.com/en-us/library/h6bb9cz9.aspx] element.{refer}
+{% refer %}For more details, see the [sessionState|http://msdn2.microsoft.com/en-us/library/h6bb9cz9.aspx] element.{% endrefer %}
-{refer}[Learn how to to implement a session state store provider|http://msdn2.microsoft.com/en-us/library/ms178587.aspx].{refer}
+{% refer %}[Learn how to to implement a session state store provider|http://msdn2.microsoft.com/en-us/library/ms178587.aspx].{% endrefer %}

 # Exceptions